Department of Biology

 All our postgraduate training is research-oriented, and we have excellent facilities with easy access to the latest equipment and expert advice in our Technology Facility.
 The Facility includes imaging and cytometry; genomics and bioinformatics; metabolomics and proteomics; protein production; molecular interactions.

 All students benefit from a balanced programme of training in broader research-related skills that enhance their career prospects.

-MSc by Research
+MSc by research